andrelandgraf/react-datalist-input/README.md

 The component contains an input field with a drop down menu to pick a possible option based on the current input as a react component.

-Following features describe and might distinguish the component from other npm packages that offer a similar react component:

-Have a look at [w3schools.com](https://www.w3schools.com/howto/howto_js_autocomplete.asp) to see how you can do the same thing with pure html, css, and js.
+Have a look at [w3schools.com](https://www.w3schools.com/howto/howto_js_autocomplete.asp) to see how you can do something similar with pure html, css, and js.

 For more information about react and the ecosystem see this [guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).